awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 ## Setting up management account permissions for multi\-Region and multi\-account automation<a name="systems-manager-automation-multiple-accounts-and-regions-permissions"></a>

 Use the following procedure to create the required IAM roles for Systems Manager Automation multi\-Region and multi\-account automation by using AWS CloudFormation\.
-This procedure describes how to create the **AWS\-SystemsManager\-AutomationExecutionRole** role\.
+This procedure describes how to create the `AWS-SystemsManager-AutomationExecutionRole` role\.
 You must create this role in *every* account that you want to target to run multi\-Region and multi\-account automations\.
-We recommend using AWS CloudFormation StackSets to create the **AWS\-SystemsManager\-AutomationExecutionRole** role in the accounts you want to target to run multi\-Region and multi\-account automations\.
+We recommend using AWS CloudFormation StackSets to create the `AWS-SystemsManager-AutomationExecutionRole` role in the accounts you want to target to run multi\-Region and multi\-account automations\.

-This procedure also describes how to create the **AWS\-SystemsManager\-AutomationAdministrationRole** role\.
+This procedure also describes how to create the `AWS-SystemsManager-AutomationAdministrationRole` role\.
 You only need to create this role in the Automation management account\.

 **To create the required IAM roles for multi\-Region and multi\-account automations by using AWS CloudFormation**

 1. Download and unzip the [samples/AWS-SystemsManager-AutomationExecutionRole.zip](samples/AWS-SystemsManager-AutomationExecutionRole.zip) file\.
 This file contains the `AWS-SystemsManager-AutomationExecutionRole.json` AWS CloudFormation template file\.
 **Note**
-We recommend not changing the role name as specified in the template to something besides `AWS-SystemsManager-AutomationExecutionRole`\.
-Otherwise, your multi\-Region and multi\-Account automations might fail\.
+We recommend not changing the role name as specified in the template to something other than `AWS-SystemsManager-AutomationExecutionRole`\.Otherwise, your multi\-Region and multi\-Account automations might fail\.

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.